 You’ll come away with the ability to get photos like this:

 Because mastering macro photography lighting isn’t hard.
-It just takes a little bit of knowledge–which I’m going to share with you in this article.
+It just takes a bit of knowledge–which I will share with you in this article.

 Are you ready to start taking gorgeous macro photos?

 Cloudy Light: A Flower Macro Photographer’s Dream